 Africa’s future is bright!
 Young African inventors are changing the continent’s narrative.
-African solutions are born in Africa through Africans.
 Now is the time for Africa’s youth to shine.
 Here are 5 African inventors creating solutions to African and global problems.

 Kelvin Doe (Sierra Leone) is a self taught engineer who built his own generator and radio transmitter at the age of 13.